JonathanParm/CleanMe/README.txt

 Generating Schedule screen option to display on screen or PDF.
 IMPORTANT.

 Generating Schedule screen option to select 2 or more cleaners and show their schedule possibly as summaries.
 Needs more definition.

+From Asset can view asset amendment history.

+When first import assets create amendment.
+When all imported then mark all amendments as invoiced.